What A Counseling Psychologist Does To Improve Your Mental Health

 Contributes Objective Observations

-Whether we see a psychologist for help with depression, anxiety, or work issues, our mental health issues can affect how we see events and ongoing situations.
+Whether you see a psychologist for help with depression, anxiety, or work issues, your mental health issues can affect how you see events and ongoing situations.
 In these instances, a counseling psychologist can provide an objective perspective.
-Even if you describe an event in very emotional terms, the psychologist can glean the facts from your description and contribute their objective view of it.
+Even if you describe an event in very emotional terms, the psychologist can glean facts from your description and contribute their objective view of it.

 Shares Their Expertise

 You're familiar with what has happened to you and how you've dealt with it so far.
-An advantage of talking about your situation with a psychologist is that they have not only seen many similar dilemmas as well as a variety of responses to those situations.
+An advantage of talking about your situation with a psychologist is that they have not only seen many similar dilemmas, but also a variety of responses to those situations.
 In addition, as they studied and trained in psychology, they developed a level of expertise that allows them to see the situation from a professional viewpoint.
 They can then offer solutions that have proven effective in studies and in their clinical experiences.